 Justin creates and sells a real estate deal in order to purchase his and Julie’s first of six mostly contiguous ranches in Colorado.
 He begins building a ranch and ranching business in the American West in a way which most everyone says, "It can't be done."

 Justin becomes the only remaining heir, sibling of his generation, the forth generation of the A.M.Peeler Ranch ownership, to continuously maintain ownership, control and management of his part of the A.M.Peeler Ranch.
 Once apparently 65,000 acres, the A.M.Peeler Ranch has digressed to around 23,000 acres and seems destined to be totally sold out by heirs.

 However, Julie and Justin purchase another Colorado ranch, the largest ever of all Peeler Ranches, modern and historical, in any state, including Texas.
 The efforts to grow and accumulate biological capital and regenerate soil, our ecosystem, finances and social capital… is growing and continues!

 Peeler Land & Livestock, LLC is created by Justin to be a replicable, sustainable, model ranching company.
 It hires its first and lead crew as Manager of Colorado Ranches to help orchestrate and build the idea.

 The year of the Chinese virus... and a joke of an election, on both sides.

-Albeit not often, Justin purchases and brings to the the AMPeeler Ranch outside yearling cattle.
-Many arriving sick, Justin and crew are out-of-practice and must revisit/relearn how to "take care" of sick cattle.
-They pull out their last purchased bottle of antibiotics (a symptom of a problem, not a cure).
-The date on the 7/8 full bottle of antibiotics was 2012.
-Antibiotics are a too-common crutch necessary and supporting a broken industry called “Texas ranching”.
+Albeit not often, Justin purchases and brings to the the AMPeeler Ranch outside (purchased) yearling cattle.
+Many arriving sick, Justin and crew are out-of-practice and must revisit/relearn how to "take care" of sick cattle...!?
+They pull out their last purchased bottle of antibiotics (antibiotics being a symptom of a problem, not a cure).
+The date on the 7/8 full bottle of antibiotics was 2012... untouched, un-needed for eight years!